AD-SDL/wei/docs/source/pages/first_workflow.rst

 Running a Workflow
 ------------------

-To execute a workflow, you need to use the ``Experiment`` class from ``rpl_wei`` and provide the path to your workflow file.
-This script is defined in rpl_wei/examples/run_example.py, and runs the workflow above while simulating communication with the real robots.
+To execute a workflow, you need to use the ``Experiment`` class from ``wei`` and provide the path to your workflow file.
+This script is defined in wei/examples/run_example.py, and runs the workflow above while simulating communication with the real robots.

 .. code-block:: python

   #!/usr/bin/env python3

   from pathlib import Path
-  from rpl_wei import Experiment
+  from wei import Experiment

   def main():
       #The path to the Workflow definition yaml file